Faris90/Ogar52/README.md

-# diep.io
+# Ogar52
-It is a cool game
+works better than Ogar